Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 NOTE: 'Convert XLS' can be used simply with the graphical user interface (GUI).
 If you've never heard of 'Command Line' before, we would recommend not reading this section and instead download and try the software.

 This is just a sample from the documentation.
-If you have trouble running these examples please see Using the Command Helpful Hints For Creating a Command Line within the documentation.
+If you have trouble running these examples please see Helpful Hints For Creating a Command Line within the documentation.

 Command Line Explained